 - 10 large, classically oriented choral and instrumental ensembles

-- More than a dozen specialty ensembles, including two instrumental jazz ensembles, a vocal jazz ensemble, the Steely Pan Band, Middle East Ensemble, Collegium Musicum (early music), Men's Glee Club and Gospel Choir
+- More than a dozen specialty ensembles, including two instrumental jazz ensembles, the Steely Pan Band, Collegium Musicum (early music), and Gospel Choir

 - A Balinese gamelan

-- Alexander Technique study for all voice performance majors
+- Alexander Technique study and a course in entrepreneurship available for all Performance majors

-- International study and performance opportunities in Ireland, China, Austria, Cuba and South Africa
+- International study and performance opportunities in Ireland, China, Austria, Cuba, Ireland, and South Africa

 - Out-of-state tuition that is less than many universities' in-state tuition

 As the premier, public undergraduate institution in the state of North Carolina, Appalachian State University prepares students to lead purposeful lives as global citizens who understand and engage their responsibilities in creating a sustainable future for all.
 The Appalachian Experience promotes a spirit of inclusion that brings people together in inspiring ways to acquire and create knowledge, to grow holistically, to act with passion and determination, and to embrace diversity and difference.
 Located in the Blue Ridge Mountains, Appalachian is one of 17 campuses in the University of North Carolina System.
 Appalachian enrolls more than 19,000 students, has a low student-to-faculty ratio and offers more than 150 undergraduate and graduate majors.